 Attending a wedding venue showaround or site visit is an important task for any wedding planner.
 Whether you are vetting the venue to add to your preferred supplier list or checking it out with a bridal couple that requested that specific venue that has not been on your list yet, it is important to ask the right questions.

 Below you will find a list of ultimate questions to ask at a venue site visit.

-How many hours is included in the rental?
+How many hours are included in the rental?

 What is the maximum capacity of the venue for seated / standing events?

-Researching the maximum capacity of each venue while making you preferred supplier list can save a lot of time in the future when recommending the right venue for your clients wedding party size.
+Researching the maximum capacity of each venue while making your preferred supplier list can save a lot of time in the future when recommending the right venue for your client’s wedding party size.

 Is there a minimum guest number / minimum spend that needs to be honored?